spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 ---

 ## Migration from online resolver
-If you're currently using the ["online resolver"](https://github.com/spotify/confidence-sdk-js/tree/main/packages/openfeature-server-provider) and wants to improve the resolve latency, [migration](MIGRATION.md) is easy!
+If you're currently using the ["online resolver"](https://github.com/spotify/confidence-sdk-js/tree/main/packages/openfeature-server-provider) and want to improve the resolve latency, [migration](MIGRATION.md) is easy!

 ---